nottsknight/horus-heresy-missions/missions/meat-grinder.md

 - Attacker: Annihilate the Enemy
 - Defender: Survive the Onslaught

-### Secondar Mission Objectives
+### Secondary Mission Objectives

 - None

-This mission does not use Obejctive Markers.
+This mission does not use Objective Markers.
 The two Primary Mission Objectives are the only way to score points.

 **Annihilate the Enemy**